Physician Assistant B.S./M.S.

 - If a student fails to achieve these standards in any department required course, they will be placed on probation.

-- Students who do not meet academic requirements for two science course requirements in the same semester will be automatically decelerated into the next graduating class, and at the very least, placed on probation.
+- Students who do not meet academic requirements for two science course requirements in the same semester will be reviewed by the Student Progress Committee.
+The student may then be placed on academic probation and decelerated into the next graduating class, or dismissed from the program.

 - Academic deficiencies that result in departmental academic probation must be corrected within the two full-time semesters that immediately follow the date of probation.